rarisenpai/ai-memory-sdk/README.md

 You can bind a Memory instance to a subject at construction time, or pass a subject per call.

 Naming conventions
-- Agents: the context_id is embedded in the agent name (e.g., `subconscious_agent_ctx_<context_id>`).
-Ensure your `context_id` uses only characters allowed by Letta agent names.
+- Agents: the subject_id is embedded in the agent name (e.g., `subconscious_agent_subject_<subject_id>`).
+Ensure your `subject_id` uses only characters allowed by Letta agent names.
 Recommended: letters, numbers, underscores, and dashes.
 Avoid characters like `:` or other punctuation.
 - Blocks and tags: follow your Letta deployment’s rules.
 Recommended: letters, numbers, underscores, and dashes.

 Python (instance-scoped):